pau1tuck/nodejs-projects/node.js/theory/event-loop.md

 The event loop is an essential part of Node.js, enabling it to perform non-blocking I/O operations, despite JavaScript being single-threaded.
 Understanding the event loop and how it works is critical for developing efficient applications in Node.js.

+---

+## Simple TL;DR

+The event loop in Node.js is like a magical circle that keeps your app running smoothly, even when it's doing a lot of things at once.
+It's the secret sauce that lets Node.js handle many tasks without slowing down.

+Key Points:

+- The event loop is like a magical circle that keeps picking up new tasks (events) and making sure they get done (executed).
+- When your app starts, it might set up some tasks to do later (like reading a file), and these tasks get done in the background without slowing down your app.
+- Once these background tasks are done, they get in line (the callback queue) waiting to be completed.
+- The event loop keeps an eye on this line and the tasks being currently done (call stack).
+If there's nothing being done, it takes the first task from the line and gets it done.
+- This magical circle keeps your app running smoothly, making it great for apps that need to do a lot of things at once, like chat apps or multiplayer games.
+Understanding how this circle works can help you make your app faster and more efficient.

+---

 ## What is the Event Loop?

 The event loop is what allows Node.js to handle multiple concurrent operations.
 It's a loop that picks events from the event queue and pushes their callbacks into the call stack for execution.
 It's the fundamental construct that enables the non-blocking behavior of Node.js.